 Raspberry Mousse Pie

 Creamy, airy mousse is pretty in pink and perfect for Mother's Day, but you can rely on it all season long.
-The dessert takes just 30 minutes to put together and is absolutely foolproof.
+The dessert takes just 30 minutes to put together (and 2 hours to chill), and is absolutely foolproof.

 - Total Time: